 - On Advance Option Window select Index Settings tab

-- Click on Rebuild button which is located under the Troubleshooting section
+- Click on the Rebuild button, which is located under the Troubleshooting section.

 After this, the rebuild process will be started, which may eventually take a few hours.
 However, we have seen on several occasions that in personal computers at home, it doesn’t take much time to complete the process.

 3] Utilize the search Troubleshooter to Repair Windows Search